bobhoskinsbrother/marklog/publisher/test_resource/test_blog/not_ready_for_publishing_yet.md

 title:Welcome
 author:Ben Hoskins
 date:12/11/2013 14:03
-stage:publish
+stage:draft
 tags:simple, efficient, publishing
 #####################

 # Welcome to the Blogosphere

 This is a demo blog in marklog, a piece of blog writing and publishing software.

 It was originally conceived as a way of:
 * Blogging, quickly and simply